 TV antennas have always been a controversial thing in every household.
 Its task is to facilitate proper signals to your television.
-But a TV antenna does everything except promoting signal to the TV.
-People have spent hours fixing their TV antenna in the hope of improving the signal strength.
+But a TV antenna does everything except promote a signal to the TV.
+People have spent hours fixing their TV antennae in the hope of improving the signal strength.
 Mostly they come back frustrated.
 We spend a lot of our hard-earned money on buying these faulty antennas again and again.
-Due to increased charges of our cable company, people prefer to use antennas for signal reception.
-But what if those antennas are not working too!
+Due to the increased charges of our cable company, people prefer to use antennas for signal reception.
+But what if those antennas are not working too?

 How to DIY Build HDTV antenna network